dedicatted/terraform-aws-initialization/README.md

     }
 }
 ```
-Example for deploying AWS SNS topic and storing Terraform state in S3 bucket:
+Example for deploying AWS SNS topic and storing Terraform state in S3 bucket and DynamoDB Table to use for state locking and consistency:

 ```hcl
 provider "aws" {